samuelim01/tp/docs/UserGuide.md

 Expected behaviour upon failure:
 - No name specified: Displays error message “Please specify the guest’s name using the format `n/NAME`”.
-- Phone number format invalid: Displays error message “Please specify the guest’s phone number with only numbers with no spaces or special characters”.
+- Invalid phone number format: Displays error message “Phone numbers should use only numbers, with no spaces or special characters”.
-- `r/` tag uses an invalid value: Displays error message “RSVP status can only be `yes`, `no` or `unknown`”.
+- Invalid value for `r/` label: Displays error message “RSVP status can only be `yes`, `no` or `unknown`”.

 --------------------------------------------------------------------------------------------------------------------

 #### 2.1.2.
 Adding a vendor: `vendor add`

 Adds a vendor to WedLog.
 ```text
 vendor add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG...]
 ```